 Note that this question is entirely optional.
 You do not need to answer if there is nothing more to communicate.

-If you do choose to write an optional essay, we recommend keeping this essay brief.
+If you do choose to write an optional essay, keep it brief.
 Focus only on specific areas of concern.
-For example, these may be a lack of demonstrated quantitative abilities or the lack of a recommendation from a current supervisor.
-Or, it could be gaps in work experience or low grades.
-Also, It is best to explain the issue factually, then show how you have addressed the issue.
+For example, you may need to address a lack of demonstrated quantitative abilities or the lack of a recommendation from a current supervisor.
+Or, you might have gaps in work experience or low grades.
+Remember, it is best to explain the issue briefly and then show how you have addressed it.
 Finally, conclude by explaining why it should not concern the admissions committee in terms of your abilities.